 First of all, if luxury is your goal, check out Wyndham resort on the eastside or the prominent Little America Hotel just off I-40.

-Secondly, historic accommodation like the Monte Vista Hotel or The Inn at 410 are in the historic downtown area.
+Secondly, historic accommodations like the Weatherford Hotel or The Bespoke Inn Flagstaff are in the historic downtown area.
 Both charming properties have hosted famous people from bygone eras.
 The hotel has many ghost stories, which are Flagstaff lore.

 By contrast, the Residence Inn is a newer upscale property located in downtown Flagstaff’s heart.
 Additionally, there are many budget hotels near Flagstaff Arizona.